chathra222/tfmoduleforjenkins/README.md

 Prerequisite
 -------------
-Terraform execution server should have terraform,git.
+Terraform,GIT should be installed in Terraform execution server.

 Note
 -----